automenta/senars2b/README.md

 its knowledge base through interaction with its environment.

 The system combines symbolic reasoning with Language Model technology to create a system capable of learning, adaptation, and self-improvement through interaction with its environment.
-It features:

-- Experience-grounded reasoning instead of fixed axioms
-- Explicit uncertainty management through truth values (frequency and confidence)
+## Current Development Status

+Senars3 is currently in active development with a focus on implementing a task-centric cognitive architecture.
+The system has a working prototype with basic functionality but many advanced features are still being developed.
+See the [Roadmap](#roadmap) section for details on current development priorities and future plans.

+**Currently Implemented:**
+- Basic cognitive architecture with agenda system and world model
-- Goal-directed cognition with attention mechanisms (priority and durability)
+- Task management system with factory and validation utilities
-- Self-reflective operation and adaptation
-- Unified interface with both CLI and Web UI access through a WebSocket backend
+- Unified interface (CLI and Web) with WebSocket communication

-### Conceptual Overview

-Senars3 is designed as a cognitive system that processes information through multiple interconnected components:

-1. **Input Processing**: Natural language inputs are converted into cognitive items with uncertainty measures
-2. **Agenda Management**: Items are prioritized based on their importance and urgency
-3. **Reasoning Engine**: Applies reasoning schemas to generate new knowledge
-4. **Learning Mechanisms**: Evolves its knowledge base through experience
-5. **Output Generation**: Produces responses that account for uncertainty and confidence

-The system operates through continuous cycles of perception, reasoning, and learning, with each component contributing to the overall cognitive process.
+- Community Simulator for multi-agent collaboration demonstrations
+- Core reasoning components (perception, attention, resonance modules)

+**In Development:**
+- Advanced task processing and execution engine
+- Schema learning and evolution mechanisms
+- Enhanced uncertainty management
+- Self-modification and metaprogramming capabilities

+## Core Concepts

-## Non-Axiomatic Logic Principles
+### Non-Axiomatic Logic Principles

 Senars3 is built on four foundational principles of Non-Axiomatic Logic that enable adaptive, uncertainty-aware
 reasoning:

-### 1. Experience-Grounded Reasoning
+#### 1. Experience-Grounded Reasoning

 Unlike classical logic systems that rely on fixed axioms, NAL grounds all reasoning in experience.
 Every conclusion is derived from observations and interactions rather than predetermined rules.
 This allows the system to:

-- **Adapt to new domains** without reprogramming
+- Adapt to new domains without reprogramming
-- **Handle incomplete or contradictory information** gracefully
+- Handle incomplete or contradictory information gracefully
-- **Learn from both positive and negative examples**
+- Learn from both positive and negative examples
-- **Continuously refine its understanding** through experience
+- Continuously refine its understanding through experience

-### 2. Uncertainty Management
+#### 2. Uncertainty Management

 All knowledge in the system carries explicit uncertainty measures through truth values: